-Why no woman officer in Navy promoted after their permanent commission, SC asks Centre
+Why no woman officer in Navy promoted after being granted permanent commission, SC asks Centre

 In a 2020 judgement, the Supreme Court had ruled that serving Short Service Commission women officers in the Indian Navy were entitled to work till they retire.

-The Supreme Court on Wednesday asked the Centre why no woman officer in the Indian Navy was promoted after they were granted a permanent commission in 2020, reported Live Law.
+The Supreme Court on Wednesday asked the Centre why no woman officer in the Indian Navy had been promoted despite being granted permanent commission in 2020, reported Live Law.

-A permanent commission entitles an officer to serve in the Navy till they retire.
-The Short Service Commission, on the other hand, is currently for 10 years and can be extended by four more years.
+Permanent commission entitles an officer to serve in the Navy till they retire.
+Short Service Commission, on the other hand, is currently for 10 years and can be extended by four more years.

-The top court was hearing a batch of miscellaneous applications filed in a 2020 case by six women officers in the Navy that had sought grant of permanent commissions.
+The court was hearing a batch of applications filed in a 2020 case by six women officers in the Navy who had sought permanent commissions.

 In March 2020, the Supreme Court had ruled that serving Short Service Commission women officers in the Navy were entitled to permanent commissions, adding that they must be treated at par with male officers.